david-jenny/LLM-Political-Study/README.md

 ### Generating New Data
 - Set your `OPENAI_API_KEY` in the environment.
 - Our caching system stores previous prompts and responses.
-You can use our cache file ([`.cache_gpt-3.5-turbo-0613.csv`](/.cache_gpt-3.5-turbo-0613.csv)), which contains all prompts and their responses from our runs.
+You can use our cache file, which contains all prompts and their responses from our runs.
+It is too big for GitHub and you will have to access it via our [GitLab](https://gitlab.ethz.ch/davjenny/llm-political-bias-attribution).
 - To generate new data, run [`main.py`](/main.py).
 - To add observables, modify [`observables.py`](/observables.py).
 For custom prompts, see [`prompt_builder.py`](/prompt_builder.py).